Les Pattinson: Playing style

 Pattinson is self-taught, and has drawn heavily from sixties film and television theme tunes and soundtracks.
 Lounge and psychedelic music were also a big influence on his playing style, which has ranged from pulsating-looped bass lines in such songs as "Over The Wall" and "All In Your Mind", to playing in the higher register of the neck as in "Bring On The Dancing Horses" and "Heaven Up Here", to strumming 16th-notes in "Nocturnal Me" and "The Back of Love".

-Pattinson had used a Fender Mustang short-scale bass and a silver-grill Fender Bassman head with an 8x10 cabinet on Crocodiles, but from Heaven Up Here forward Les favored a 1980 Maui Blue Fender Jazz Bass (Sometimes swapping between rosewood and maple necks) playing through an Ampeg SVT head with an 8X10.
+Pattinson had used a Fender Mustang short-scale bass and a silver-grill Fender Bassman head with an 8x10 cabinet on Crocodiles, but from Heaven Up Here forward he favoured a 1980 Maui Blue Fender Jazz Bass (sometimes swapping between rosewood and maple necks) playing through an Ampeg SVT head with an 8X10.
 This equipment and playing style gave Echo & the Bunnymen a distinctive sound.
-Les has also been seen playing an Olympic White Fender Jazz bass, a black Fender Precision bass, upright and acoustic basses.
-Pattinson has always played with a pick and preferred to play in upstrokes.
+Pattinson has also been seen playing an Olympic White Fender Jazz bass, a black Fender Precision bass, upright and acoustic basses.
+He has always played with a pick and preferred to play in upstrokes.